psychose-club/IBO/README.md

 We are considering the following features to be added when enough people ask for it:
 * More data types (If possible)

-If you want to contribute and add some features create an issue in the Issues tab and create a pull request! :)
+If you want to contribute and add some features, create an issue in the Issues tab and create a pull request! :)

 For more information see <a href="#contributing">Contributing</a>